Boughten52/D7024E-Group-3/README.md

 ```
 docker build . -t kadlab
 ```
-Start the network of containers by running:
+Start the network of containers:
 ```
 docker-compose up -d
 ```
-Enter the shell environment of any node by typing:
+Enter the shell environment of any node by running:
 ```
 docker exec -it <node-name> sh
 ```